 Engineers Geoscientists Manitoba works with Notarius to manage digital signatures.
-The Association verifies new applications and has the authority to revoke digital signatures, whereas Notarius processes applications, and renewals, and maintains the verification system.
+The Association verifies new applications, and has the authority to revoke digital signatures, whereas Notarius processes applications, renewals, and maintains the verification system.

-To apply for a signature, visit Notarius.
+Visit the Notarius website to apply for a signature.
 Notarius is currently the only provider of digital signatures approved by Engineers Geoscientists Manitoba.

 Michael Gregoire, P.Eng., Director of Professional Standards